ethereum/pm/All Core Devs Meetings/Meeting 57.md

 ### [GitHub Agenda Page](https://github.com/ethereum/pm/issues/83)
 ### [Audio/Video of the meeting](https://www.youtube.com/watch?v=GQ0kbH0iSfI)

+# 1. Roadmap

+## 1.1 Istanbul Hardfork Roadmap

 **Hudson**: Welcome everyone!
 Let's start with Istanbul Hardfork Roadmap.

-# 1. Roadmap

-## 1.1 Istanbul Hardfork Roadmap

-**Hudson**: When Afri was release manager, he came up with a roadmap that had a cut off date in May and sometime around October is the actual HF date.
+When Afri was release manager, he came up with a roadmap that had a cut off date in May and sometime around October is the actual HF date.
 People are liking that model so far.
 I don't know if it meant completely agreed upon but it sounded more like it has consensus around it.
 I don't see why we we shouldn't go with that.

 ## 1.2 Release manager